Advertisement

 "Our aim is to make recommendations in line with the ATO’s digital strategy and architecture so that they can be adopted into the future roadmap," said Owen.

-The scope of the review will be focused on what the top priority improvements should be for enhancing the efficiency and effectiveness of OSfA and Practice Mail, in supporting taxpayers to comply with their tax obligations via their registered agents and, where appropriate, reduce demand in phone and postal contract.
+The scope of the review will focus on identifying the top-priority improvements to enhance the efficiency and effectiveness of OSfA and Practice Mail, in supporting taxpayers in complying with their tax obligations through their registered agents, and, where appropriate, reducing demand for phone and postal contracts.

 It will also explore whether the ATO has an established process for identifying, prioritising and implementing improvements to OSfA and Practice Mail, including capturing and considering feedback from the agent community and ensuring that system changes appropriately consider user experience and user support.

-The Ombudsman also outlined that online access to taxpayers' information by other professionals other than registered tax or BAS agents is not included in the scope of the review.
+The Ombudsman also noted that online access to taxpayers' information by professionals other than registered tax or BAS agents is not within the scope of the review.

 The Tax Ombudsman is encouraging tax and BAS agents who use the ATO's Online Services for tax agents to provide feedback on the system in terms of what's working, what's not and any suggested improvements.